TrickyyRL/Jeem/README.md

 **ans4.png**

-**You can add more answers if u want, just keep adding the number of answers**
+**You can add more answers if you want, just keep adding the number of answers**

 **question.png**